SPEAK WITH A TEAM MEMBER (770) 920-6030

 You may think losing both parents would double the paperwork, but that is not always the case.
 Probating both parents’ estates can often be synchronized to streamline the process.
 However, the basic steps remain the same.

-How Can I Protect My Interests and Rights During the Probate Process?
+How Can You Protect Your Interests and Rights During the Probate Process?

-Can I Contest the Probate Process if I Disagree With Certain Aspects?
+Can You Contest the Probate Process If You Disagree with Certain Aspects?

 Yes, a family member can contest the probate process, but it is not a straightforward process.
 Contesting any part of probate demands substantial evidence of wrongdoing or neglect, so it is advisable to have a skilled attorney on your side.